M1cha/m1cha.github.io/content/posts/a-microsd-express-card-in-an-m2-slot/index.md

 even fine-tuning in cooperation with the PCB manufacturer?_ I certainly didn't when I started this project.
 I was actually close to giving up on this whole project.
-I thought: `I just have to connect all this pins 1:1.
+I thought: `I just have to connect all these pins 1:1.
 How hard could that be?`.

 ## The bad news